Why Lagos Matters for Global Tech Hiring

 1. Demographic Advantage

-Nigeria has one of the youngest populations globally, with a median age under 20.
-Lagos, as the economic capital, absorbs a large portion of this digitally skilled population.
+Nigeria has one of the youngest populations globally, and Lagos, as the economic capital, attracts a large share of the country’s digitally skilled workforce.

 A young workforce means: